julianschill/klipper-led_effect/docs/LED_Effect.md

 difference in hue.

 #### Breathing
-    Effect Rate:  3   Duration of a complete cylce
+    Effect Rate:  3   Duration of a complete cycle
     Cutoff:       0   Not used but must be provided
     Palette:          Colors are cycled in order